skiniks/mta-alerts-bot/README.md

 # MTA Alerts Bot

-This project is a bot that fetches alerts from the MTA API, checks for duplicates in a Supabase database, and posts new alerts to a Bsky feed.
-The bot is deployed on Vercel and runs every 2 minutes.
+A serverless bot that monitors New York City's subway system through the MTA (Metropolitan Transportation Authority) Realtime Alerts feed and shares updates on Bluesky.
+The bot fetches service alerts from the NYC subway API once per minute, uses Supabase to prevent duplicate posts, and automatically shares service updates to Bluesky.

 ### Prerequisites

-The project uses the following dependencies:
+- `@atproto/api`: Library for posting updates to Bluesky

-- `@atproto/api` for interacting with the Bsky API
+- `@supabase/supabase-js`: Client library for managing data in Supabase

 ## Configuration

-The project requires several environment variables to be set:
+Required environment variables:

 ```
 MTA_API_KEY=your_mta_api_key